How to hire international contractors

 As this table might suggest, each of these options is best for a specific use case:

-• Contractor management platforms are the best fit for companies seeking an end-to-end solution for international hiring.
+• Contractor management platforms are a reliable fit for companies seeking a comprehensive solution for international hiring.
 This could be companies seeking to shore up their compliance as they enter new markets for talent, smaller companies seeking to reduce costs by keeping staff to a minimum, or mid-market companies looking to expand their payment capabilities.

-• Freelancer marketplaces are best for companies working with a few freelancers in a few countries.
+• Freelancer marketplaces work best for companies engaging with a few freelancers in a few countries.
 They provide compliance options to reduce misclassification risks, but they lack more robust payment options that support a larger workforce.

 • Digital wallets are ideal for companies with an in-house legal team to handle compliance, since these options are limited to payment and tax services alone.

-• Bank transfers are the best choice for companies handling one-off projects that donโ€™t require consistent distribution.
+• Bank transfers are a good choice for companies handling one-off projects that donโ€™t require consistent distribution.
 They eliminate monthly costs and reduce transaction fees to a single/limited payment.

 Still have questions?